MinuMThomas/LivePlants/README.md

 ## Deployment

-The site was deployed via Heroku, and the live link can be found here - [Forged Nature](https://rossanthonydesigns.herokuapp.com/)
+The site was deployed via Heroku, and the live link can be found here - [Live Plants](https://liveplants-61cae3ad1da7.herokuapp.com/)

 ### Project Deployment